cs481-ekh/f22-kneed-for-speed/README.md

 ![KnApp](./docs/knapp-bone.png)

-If they are working with a cartilage file, users must then click on the "Choose File" button following the "Results File" label and select a Results data file from their local drive and must include the pressure type they will display- \_S for stress files and \_LE for strain files.
+If they are working with a cartilage file, users must then click on the "Choose File" button following the "Results File" label and select a Results data file from their local drive.
+Results files must be in .csv format and the file name must include the pressure type it will display-
+\_S for stress files and \_LE for strain files.
 If they do not select a results file, the cartilage will be drawn in one single color rather than with a heat map applied.

 ![KnApp](./docs/knapp-choose-file-2.png)